[Game Review] “Bondage Seductions”

 • Read the instruction manual and follow it.

-• Don’t do electro play if you experience seizures.
+• Do not do electro-play if you experience seizures.

 • Do not hold the device on one spot on the body for more than a second or two.
 Keep it moving.
 This will greatly reduce the risk of burns or skin damage.

-• If you experience bad pain or any sensation that worries you, stop immediately.
+• If you experience intense pain or any sensation that worries you, stop immediately.

 • Do not use the device on the face or head, especially near the eyes or mouth.